 A hotly debated topic among poker players is whether a poker cash game or an online tournament is the better choice for you.

 To choose between poker cash games and poker tournaments, you need to understand how the two differ.
 Where players exchange money for chips in cash games, with a minimum and maximum buy-in amount, that’s not the case with tournaments.
 You may buy in again and continue playing if you lose your chips/money in a cash game.
 The chances of winning can be endless.

-In tournaments, players buy in for the same amount and are all usually given the same amount of tournament chips.
+In tournaments, players buy-in for the same amount and are all usually given the same amount of tournament chips.
 And once you lose all your chips, you can no longer play.
 Also, succeeding in a poker tournament typically entails competing against a large number of opponents, whereas online poker cash games tend to limit the number of players to five to eight per table.

 Ready to up your gameplay?
 Consider these poker tournament tips to improve your chances of winning at cash games.

 Once you understand that poker is a game that relies on mental strength and strategy, you’ll want to prepare yourself well before a game or tournament.
-This involves noting some of your common mistakes and getting rid of any distractions that may potentially impact your mental steadiness.
+This involves noting some of your common mistakes and eliminating any distractions that may impact your mental steadiness.

 The bigger the stack sizes get, the more attention you need to pay to your hands.
 Being out of position is a disadvantage if you aren’t short-stacked.
 It gives your opponent a chance to see what decision you make before they must make their own.

 3. Bet When You Have a Strong Hand

 The stakes are high in cash games, so you must tread carefully.
 Be careful with hands like ace-king (also known as The Big Slick) and don’t bet if your opponent can swoop in and easily beat you.
 On the other hand, if you decide to bluff, be strategic about it and the opponent you choose.
 Stick to your story and play as though you really do have the hand you’re pretending to have.